siemens/CtrlppCheck/docs/user.md

 - Comparison is always true / false
 - Return value of a specific function is not used e.g. return from dpExists ()

-Please understand that there are limits of Ctrlppcheck.
-Ctrlppcheck is rarely wrong about reported errors.
+Please understand that there are limits of CtrlppCheck.
+CtrlppCheck is rarely wrong about reported errors.
 But there are many bugs that it doesn't detect.
 You will find more bugs in your software by testing your software carefully.

 ## GEDI Integration